Employment Opportunities at WNSW PHN

 The WNSW PHN funds a range of health services and programs to improve access to care and better health for our communities.

-The Program Manager Alcohol and Other Drugs is responsible for providing subject matter leadership, expertise and advice to inform WNSW PHN's approach to alcohol and other drugs and ensure the health needs of our communities are addressed.
+The Program Manager Primary Care Access is responsible for providing subject matter leadership, expertise and advice to inform Western NSW Primary Health Network’s (WNSW PHN) approach to After Hours, Urgent Care, Homelessness, and Culturally and Linguistically Diverse services and ensure the health needs of our communities are addressed.

 We pride ourselves on being supportive and flexible and offer a great range of benefits including: